Notice of privacy incident at Brigham and Women's Hospital Click for more information

 Some patients and families may decide they do not want to receive this medication.
 We will support you by answering your questions, providing medical expertise and guidance as you weigh this new medication option.

 Lecanemab works by lowering the level of beta-amyloid protein in the brain.
 This approach neither stops the disease process nor leads to improvement in symptoms or functional abilities.
 Rather, it slows the rate of cognitive and functional decline.
-In the Phase 3 research study, the group treated with lecanemab had a ~25-35% slower decline in memory, thinking, and performance in usual activities compared with the group that received placebo over 18 months.
-The magnitude of the effect is likely different from person to person.
+In the Phase 3 research study, the group treated with lecanemab had a reliable slower decline on cognitive tests and questionnaires assessing functioning in activities of daily living than the group that received placebo (an approximately 5 month saving over the 18 months of the trial, on average).
+Not all experts agree on whether this represents a clinically significant difference.

 Patient registries will collect information from providers to help ensure appropriate patient selection and use of anti-amyloid antibody treatments for AD.
 Data about patient outcomes and safety will be of critical importance and will help us make decisions about future treatment options.